peely/PushBBCllet/README.md

 ```

 If the call was unsuccessful, e.g. the sent username does not exist in the array of registered users, then the return object has a `status` value of `1`, and the HTTP response code of 403.
+If the an error occured on pushbullets side, you will still get a status 200 reponse, but the pushbulletResponse object will be the error returned by pushbullet.